 Did you take your medicine today?
-I had one manager when after I disclosed would ask me daily if I had taken my medicine.
+I had one manager when after I disclosed that I had Epilepsy and was on medication would ask me daily if I had taken my medicine.
 When I asked him to stop, he said he was just showing he cared.

 Thanks for sharing.
 Is there anything that you need?
-Or anything that we should know or be prepared for if you have a seizure at work?
+Or anything that we should know how to do or be prepared for if you have a seizure at work?

 Thanks for letting me know.
-Do you need anything at your desk or in our area to change to help you?
+Do you need anything at your desk or any changes in our area to help you?

 Thanks for telling me.
 Do you need an accommodation or any resources to help you do your job better?